 E-mail: pnpico.grutadastorres@azores.gov.pt

-The visit to the cave is one of the main points of interest of the island, but for the visits limitation, it’s not one of the most common activities of the tourists, as if per example the whale watching, or the climb to the Pico Mountain.
+The visit to the cave is one of the main points of interest on the island, but due to limited access, it’s not among the most common tourist activities, such as whale watching or the climb to Pico Mountain.